ibm-cloud-docs/cephaas/managing-vsphere-hosts.md

 1. From the vSphere client screen, navigate to **Inventory** > **Datacenter** > **Cluster** > **Host** > **Configure** tab > **IBM Storage CephaaS** > **Host Connectivity**.

-2. Select the deployment which contains the Host you need to delete and click the delete icon.
+2. Select the deployment that contains the Host you need to delete and click the delete icon.

     A confirmation pop-up is displayed about removal of the host.